 “I need more time to assemble it together.
 It is absolutely essential I check the actual facts before I can sign off on it.
 I’ll be done by ten A.M this morning.”

-“Works for me, I want the final outcome be perfect, that’s my ultimate goal.”
+“Works for me, I want the final outcome to be perfect, that’s my ultimate goal.”

 “I really like this layout.
 The way they eliminate altogether the empty space by blending together the illustrated drawing with the landscape scenery.”